RateGain-logo-Vivid-Lavender

 Choosing the Best Distribution Tool: GDS vs Channel Manager

 Choosing between a Global Distribution System (GDS) and a Hotel Channel Manager involves careful consideration of your hotel’s unique characteristics, goals, and target market.
-To help you make the right choice, let’s dive deeper into the specific scenarios where each of these distribution solutions shines:
+To help you make the right choice, let’s explore specific scenarios where each of these distribution solutions work.

 When to Opt for a Global Distribution System (GDS)